 Besides being a sweetener, honey offers some health benefits too.

-- Energy-dense: A teaspoon of honey gives approximately 20-30 calories.
-It can be added to the child’s meals to meet their total calorie requirement.
+- Energy-dense: A teaspoon of honey provides 20-30 calories and can be added to a child’s meal to meet their total calorie requirement.
+Also, its high carbohydrate content makes honey a great post-activity snack for a quick energy boost.
 If you give honey to your child, choose low GI honey like acacia, which will support their overall health (5).

 - Supports healing: Honey is known for its healing properties.
 Its antimicrobial and wound-healing properties help treat lesions, insect bites, burns, boils, and sores.
 A mixture of honey with beeswax and olive oil might help in treating damaged skin and conditions such as atopic dermatitisiA chronic condition causing extremely dry, itchy rashes and inflamed skin or psoriasisiA condition marked by dry, itchy, scaly patches on the skin in children (6).